matter-labs/zksync-sso-contracts/README.md

 3. Run tests with `forge test`.

 To run the integration tests:

-0. Install dependencies with `pnpm install`
+1. Install dependencies with `pnpm install`
-1. Run the local development node with `pnpm anvil`.
+2. Run the local development node with `pnpm anvil`.
-2. In a separate terminal, run the bundler with `pnpm bundler`
+3. In a separate terminal, run the bundler with `pnpm bundler`
-3. Deploy all contracts and a test account with `pnpm deploy-test`
+4. Deploy all contracts and a test account with `pnpm deploy-test`
-4. Run integration tests with `pnpm bundler-test`
+5. Run integration tests with `pnpm test`